art3xias23/.dotfiles/README.md

-This is a repo for my dotfiles.
+## Dotfiles

+A repository for my linux and windows dotfiles

+Currently contains:
+ * Vimrc
+ * i3/config